nandowastaken/vocifere-api/README.md

 # Vocifere API (in development)

-Vocifere is an open-source dictionary api that returns the pronunciation and meaning of a word, as well with it's translation for other languages.
+Vocifere is an open-source dictionary API developed with Spring Boot that returns the pronunciation and meaning of a word, as well with it's translation for other languages.

 ### Future requests